 Build the frame using the 2x4s.
 It should be on the top, placed horizontally and vertically to reach down.
 Attach another 2×4 in the bottom between the verticals.
 These are the stiles.
 Stiles gives the door its structural integrity.
 You will need large screws to attach them to the vertical frames.

-Hanging The Doors
+4. Hanging the Doors

 It is time to hang the double shed doors.
-First, place some blocks underneath the doors to give it support.
+First, place some blocks underneath the doors to give them support.
 It will allow you to set the hinges correctly.
 Alternatively, you can ask for help to hold it up.

 For the door jambs, attach two more of the 2x4s on the door opening sides.
 This is the spot where you will be attaching the hinges that the door will hang from.
 So make it heavy-duty to support the weight.